davidit17/Flights/README.md

 # Flights

-Get cheap flights prices bot
+Get cheap flights prices bot.

+F-Scraper.py - python file runs daily on my computer automatically (windows task scheduler) and inserts data to DB.

+flights3.0.ipynb - notebook where you can access the data and look for info

 ## sources :